happy-kitty0821/EtterForge/README.md

 ## Usage

-1. Open a terminal and navigate to the EtherForge directory.
+1. Open a terminal and navigate to the EtterForge directory.

 2. Run the script: